wordofwarning/wordofwarning.org/current/2017-spring/green/index.md

 Age advisory: ***TBC***+ With no interval, the show lasts approximately 70 minutes.
 Primarily English spoken word.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
-Exploring power, voice, agency + sustainability, three women convene to perform their own, alternative, party conference — and using oft-heard rhetoric they dismantle and redress dominant paradigms of politics + power in a demonstration of togetherness.
+Exploring power, voice, agency and sustainability, three women convene to perform their own, alternative, party conference — and using oft-heard rhetoric they dismantle and redress dominant paradigms of politics and power in a demonstration of togetherness.

-Winner of a <a href="http://www.edfringe.com/media/award-winners#Total" target="_blank">2016 Total Theatre Award 2016</a> (Physical/Visual Theatre).
+Winner of a <a href="http://www.edfringe.com/media/award-winners#Total" target="_blank">2016 Total Theatre Award</a> (Physical/Visual Theatre).

 #### Who are they?
 Laura Bradshaw, Nic Green + Rosana Cade are Glasgow-based artists, originally conceiving *Cock and Bull* in response to the 2015 General Election.

-Work under the artistic direction of Nic Green is broad and comprehensive, spanning dance, theatre, sonics and site-specific performance; her work has been commissioned and presented nationally and internationally to critical acclaim since 2005, and she is perhaps best known for her award-winning *Trilogy*, with *Part One* co-commissioned by [hÅb](/hab) and performed at greenroom in April 2008 as part of Method Lab.
+Work under the artistic direction of Nic Green is broad and comprehensive, spanning dance, theatre, sonics and site-specific performance; her work has been commissioned and presented nationally and internationally to critical acclaim since 2005, and she is perhaps best known for her award-winning *Trilogy*, with *Part One* co-commissioned by [hÅb](/hab) and performed at greenroom in April 2008 during Method Lab.

 #### What people have said about *Cock and Bull*
 >*A battering ram against the political establishment… For all its fury and exhaustion, it's also cathartic… A blistering, beautiful act.*<br><a href="http://www.whatsonstage.com/edinburgh-theatre/reviews/cock-and-bull-forest-fringe-festival-nic-green_41533.html" target="_blank">★★★★ Matt Trueman, What's On Stage</a>